skjolber/3d-bin-container-packing/README.md

 Using a deadline is recommended whenever brute-forcing in a real-time application.

 ```
-// limit search using deadline
+// limit search using 5 seconds deadline
 long deadline = System.currentTimeMillis() + 5000;

 Container match = packager.pack(products, deadline);